 [CompanyInitials] with your own company.
 The ___ is there to ensure your newly created folder comes first.
 Then a sub folder, something along the lines of “Config Tweaks”.
 Now that the folders are created, go to them and create your new script.

 I recommend branding your scripts too, making them easier to find and if there are factory ones that have similar names, you always know which ones you created.
 I’m going to name this one

 [CompanyInitials] - Enable NLA on Windows Machines.
 It’s descriptive of what we are doing, while not being too long.
 Before going any further, go ahead and hit the “Create” button.
 That will now turn into a save button.
 “Save early, save often” my momma always told me.

 Let’s get down to business.
 At the beginning of the script part, you see an “IF” with a dropdown right next to it saying “True”.
-That devides your script into two results of the initial if, “Then” and “Else”.
+That divides your script into two results of the initial if, “Then” and “Else”.
 This if statement works exactly like every if statement you have ever wrote.
 Don’t get used to it though, this is the only one in the scripting engine that does work the way you expect.
 Let’s drop that down and choose “Registry Check”.
 Some new boxes popped up.
-This is pretty self explanitory.
+This is pretty self explanatory.
 Put the registry key we listed above in the

 Registry Key box.
 Switch Compare to

 To box.
 That’s going to split the script between the Then and Else sections.
 If the registry equals 0, we know that NLA is disabled, and the then processes.

 Let’s get the simply case out of the way first, the Else.
 This is for when the registry key turning of NLA isn’t set to